Rakshya8/NLP_Assignments/README.md

 The web application interfaces with the language model in the following ways:

-- **A1 Functionality (Similar Words):**
-  - The user inputs a word.
-  - The backend uses pre-trained word embeddings to find similar words.
-  - Results are displayed on the frontend.

 - **A2 Functionality (Language Model Text Generation):**
   - The user inputs a prompt.
   - The backend passes the prompt to the pre-trained LSTM language model.